fossasia/open-event-wsgen/README.md

  * AngularJS 1.3
  * Bootstrap (or similar) for styling
 The webapp will be written using only HTML, CSS and Javascript, so it is completely client-side renderable, on all kinds of browsers, including PCs and smartphones and tablets.

+##License
+This project is currently licensed under the GNU General Public License v3.
+A copy of LICENSE.md should be present along with the source code.
+To obtain the software under a different license, please contact FOSSASIA.